UE5: Strange Magenta Pixels Sampled in ASTC6x6 On Android | Blurred code

 Quick Solution

-I found a similar case reported by other developers in Epic UDN forum and the solution is to use astcenc instead of ISPCTextureCompressor to solve the problem.
-One of Epic staff replied astcenc is now the default and recommended ASTC encoder and ISPCTextureCompressor support in Unreal is deprecated and no longer maintained.
+I found a similar case reported by other developers in the Epic UDN forum and the solution is to use astcenc instead of ISPCTextureCompressor to solve the problem.
+One of Epic staff replied that astcenc is now the default and recommended ASTC encoder and ISPCTextureCompressor support in Unreal is deprecated and no longer maintained.

 // when GASTCCompressor == 0 ,use TextureFormatIntelISPCTexComp instead of this